-"Approved Scheme"

-means each of those Schemes including any variations thereto which have been approved by the Utility Regulator in accordance with the Framework Document.
-Any Approved Scheme whether or not approved subsequent to the Date of Commencement shall form a separate Schedule to and be part of this Agreement.
+- "Approved Scheme" means each of those Schemes including any variations thereto which have been approved by the Utility Regulator in accordance with the Framework Document.
+Any Approved Scheme whether or not approved subsequent to the Date of Commencement shall form a separate Schedule to and be part of this Agreement. - "Business Day" means any day which is not a Saturday, a Sunday or a bank or public holiday in Northern Ireland. - "Competent Authority" means any court of competent jurisdiction and any local, national or supranational agency, inspectorate, minister, ministry, administrative or regulatory body, authority, official or public or statutory person (whether autonomous or not) of, or of the government of Northem Ireland, the United Kingdom or of the European Union. - "Confidentialmeans, those matters or information as set out in ClauseInformation"12.

-"Business Day"

-means any day which is not a Saturday, a Sunday or a bank or public holiday in Northern Ireland.

-"Competent Authority"

-means any court of competent jurisdiction and any local, national or supranational agency, inspectorate, minister, ministry, administrative or regulatory body, authority, official or public or statutory person (whether autonomous or not) of, or of the government of Northern Ireland, the United Kingdom or of the European Union.